-- 5.1 A Labuan bank is required to comply with the Guidelines at the following levels: - (i) entity level, referring to the global operations of the Labuan bank (i.e. including its overseas branch operations) on a stand-alone basis; and - (ii) consolidated level, which includes entities covered under the entity level requirement and the consolidation of all financial and non-financial subsidiaries, except insurance/takaful subsidiaries which shall be deducted in the calculation of Common Equity Tier 1 Capital. - 5.2 Where consolidation of the subsidiaries required under paragraph 5.1(ii) is not feasible, Labuan bank may instead, seek Labuan FSA's approval to: - (i) in the case of financial subsidiary, deduct such investments in accordance with paragraph 27.2; and
+5.1 A Labuan Islamic bank is required to comply with the Islamic Banking Capital Adequacy Framework at the following levels:

+- (i) entity level1, referring to the global operations of the Labuan Islamic bank (i.e. including its overseas branch operations) on a stand-alone basis; and - (ii) consolidated level, which includes entities covered under the entity level requirement, and the consolidation2 of all financial and non-financial subsidiaries, except takaful subsidiaries which shall be deducted in the calculation of Common Equity Tier 1 Capital3.

+5.2 Where consolidation of the subsidiaries required under paragraph 5.1(ii) is not feasible4, Labuan Islamic bank may instead, seek Labuan FSA's approval to: